 Podcast Focus

-Twice a month, they dive into topics that fascinate them as clinical professionals and hopefully fascinate you, too.
+Each month, they dive into topics that fascinate them as clinical professionals and hopefully fascinate you, too.
 They examine dilemmas faced by professionals here at Menninger and colleagues across the nation while working with some of the most challenging cases.
 They explore the latest research and other trending topics on the minds of psychiatrists, psychologists and others who are interested in the treatment and study of the mind.

 Drs.
 Boland and Horrell also make it a goal to cover information that gets little attention in formal training programs.